 Once it is set up, it can be administered in a 15-minute meeting each quarter and the employee is self-motivated from there.

-Who can benefit from this individual career development template?
+Who can benefit from this EDP template?

 This template concept can be used by all levels of management, including: